anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/README.md

 ![Handling Missing Data](https://github.com/anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/blob/main/Assets/Missing%20Numbers.png)

-*Bar chat showing all coumns in the datset with no missing data*
+*Bar chat showing all columns in the dataset with no missing data*

-#### Exploring the relationship between vairables**
+#### Exploring the relationship between variables**
-* Univeriate Analysis: I explored the distribribution of churn variable individually to understand its distribution and characteristics.
+* Univariate Analysis: I explored the distribution of churn variables individually to understand their distribution and characteristics.
 The data is unbalanced, with 76.5% are customers in the "no-churn" class (modest class imbalance 3:1), which needs to be taken into account when training and evaluating the models.

 ![Churn Distribution](https://github.com/anormanangel/Predicting-Customer-Churn-Using-Machine-Learning/blob/main/Assets/Churn%20Distribution.png)